Tasikmalaya, West Java, Indonesia

 Everytime Jack and I visit my family in Jakarta, my parents would plan an epic road trip that inevitably involves all 5 of us stuck in traffic for hours on potholed rural roads.
 Or worse if we’re really unlucky.

 Most families bond over dinner in their living room, mine bonds over boiled peanuts and fried tofu from street vendors, bought and eaten during these countless roadtrips.
 As an extended family we’ve driven all over Java, even as far as Bali at one point.

 On our last visit (Dec 2014), we kept the roadtrip short because we only had 4 days due to my brother’s school.
-As a destination, I was championing for Tasikmalaya on the south eastern part of West Java.
-I wanted to see nearby Kampung Naga and the Green Canyon.
+As a destination, I was championing for Garut/Tasikmalaya, a town on the south eastern part of West Java.
+I wanted to see Kampung Naga and the nearby body rafting destination, Green Canyon.
 My parents had always been reluctant to visit this region because the roads were often washed out after a period of heavy rain.

 “How bad can it be?” – I reasoned.
 “It’s rainy season.
 So it would be pretty bad”, they warned.